Cluster Load Metric for Dedicated Clusters in Confluent Cloud¶

 The Cluster Load metric for Dedicated clusters helps provide visibility into the current load on a cluster.

 Access the cluster load metric¶

-You can access the Cluster load metric as both a current value and a time series graph that represents historical load values.
-Use the Confluent Cloud Metrics API or view the metric in the Confluent Cloud Console.
+You can access the cluster load metric as both a current value and a time series graph that represents historical load values.
+Use the Metrics API or view the metric in the Confluent Cloud Console.

 Navigate to the clusters page for your environment and choose a cluster.